Scope and Aims of the Journal

 Primer Notes—The intent of these articles (1200 words or less for the main text without the Abstract or Literature Cited) is to demonstrate the usefulness of newly developed primers for subsequent, more detailed studies.
 Authors should report an adequate number of markers to assure successful completion of subsequent studies (e.g., at least 10 novel markers for microsatellites) with evidence of wide applicability (such as cross-amplification with related taxa) for species of scientific, economic, or horticultural importance.
 These include, but are not restricted to, microsatellite markers, SNPs, or other types of genetic markers.
 Markers developed using novel techniques are especially welcome.
 Sampling distribution and numbers will depend on the life history characteristics of the organism under study, but sample sizes should be adequate to support the genetic parameters presented.
 For example, sample sizes are expected to be greater for abundant and widely distributed species than for rare species.
 Whenever possible, the use of data from multiple populations is encouraged to capture a wider range of potential variation.
 Although most primers are expected to exhibit polymorphism, monomorphic primers are also acceptable because they may be useful in other populations or related taxa.
 Given the limited sampling and biological characteristics of some species (small population sizes, recent colonization, admixture, clonality, etc.), tests of linkage disequilibrium and Hardy-Weinberg equilibrium are not explicitly required for primer notes but are encouraged when population sampling is appropriate for such tests.

 Authors are expected to develop and test primers for all suitable sequences that are developed as markers, and submit those sequences to an appropriate repository (such as GenBank) prior to submitting a manuscript to APPS.
 All submissions will be scrutinized closely to ensure that primers have not been previously published elsewhere.
 If other primers have previously been published for a species, authors must justify the development and usefulness of additional primers.
+Authors are required to cite papers reporting markers in the same species.
 In cases where large numbers of markers are identified (as in EST studies or next-generation sequence sets), authors should indicate how they chose which primer pairs to test and briefly what is planned for any additional sequences not analyzed.
 It is extremely unlikely that multiple primer papers based on the same original data set will be published by APPS.
 Authors submitting Primer Notes are required to provide references to studies involving primers of any kind (regardless of organism) published in the past 3 years by any coauthors of the current submission in the cover letter accompanying their submission.
 PDFs of these previous primer publications should be included with the submission in a single PDF file, using the Item Type "Additional Information."

 A cover letter, an author agreement form, a manuscript file, and separate files for figures should be uploaded at http://apps.edmgr.com.
 Authors of Primer Notes submissions should also include a PDF of any primer studies (regardless of organism) published in the past 3 years by any coauthors of the current submission.
 This should be uploaded as a single PDF file using the Item Type "Additional Information."